8rice/todoProject/readme.md

-#just a to-do
+# TodoBase
-using HTML/CSS JS and Firebase realtime DB
+Using HTML/CSS JS and Firebase realtime DB